supremeimposter/My-Vault/DiscreteMathematics/Set-Theory/Types-of-relations-on-a-set/Equivalence Relation.md

 > [!pdf] Lec-29 Pg.
 No. 34-36
 - Identity relation $R_{identity}$ on set $A$ contains only self-loop relations on the set $A$. i.e. only diagonal elements in the matrix representation.
+- It is also called as Equality relation or Diagonal relation.
 - Identity relation is the smallest equivalent relation on any set $A$.
 $$R_{identity} = \{(a, a) \mid a \in A \} = \{(a, b) \mid a = b \}$$
 - $R_{identity}$ is,